Understand the Need for App Security

 - Cross-site scripting: an application passes unvalidated data to a web browser, allowing malicious code to run.

 One of the unique security features of the Salesforce platform is CRUD/FLS: Create/Read/Update/Delete and Field Level Security.
-This feature, described in detail Data Leak Prevention module, determines who can access individual objects and fields within an org.
+This feature determines who can access individual objects and fields within an org.
 Because CRUD/FLS is related to how objects interact within your app, you must consider it when designing your app.
 Beware: Failure to properly enforce CRUD/FLS security is the #1 reason apps fail the Security Review.
 Don’t let it happen to you!

 It’s rewarding to spend time designing and developing great features.
 Your salespeople surely value that effort, because it makes your product easy to sell.
 And certainly your customers appreciate that effort, because they get to enjoy the results.